QUESTIONING EQUIANO

 Where was Vassa born?

 There are many theories about where Gustavus Vassa was born.
 He said he came from Essaka in Igboland.
-The name he was given after he was born, Olaudah, is an Igbo name, as his second name, Equiano, which was certainly not a surname but a continuation of his name Olaudah.
-It was suggested in the early 1960s by novelist Chinua Achebe that Essaka might be identified with Issieke, a theory that Catherine Ancholonu has advocated most forcefully.
-Issieke is located in central Igboland, to the southeast of Onitsha.
+The name he was given after he was born, Olaudah, is an Igbo name signifying "loud voice" or someone who is assertive.
+His second name, Equiano, which sounds like a surname, refers to the four clans that comprise the Ikwuano confederation and hence was probably not part of his name.
+It was suggested in the early 1960s by novelist Chinua Achebe that Essaka might be identified with Isseke, a theory that Catherine Ancholonu has advocated most forcefully.
+Isseke is located in central Igboland, to the southeast of Onitsha.
 G.I.
-Jones postulated that Vassa came from that part of Igboland to the west of the Niger River, primarily because of Vassa's references to the Kingdom of Benin, which is the west of the Niger and held sway over portions of Igbo country as far as the Niger River in the eighteenth century.
-Still another theory identifies Esseke with Usaka, which is located in Abia State.
-Finally, Vincent Carretta has argued that Vassa might have been born in South Carolina, and not in Igboland at all.
+Jones postulated that Vassa came from that part of Igboland to the west of the Niger River, primarily because of Vassa's references to the Kingdom of Benin, which is west of the Niger and which held sway over portions of Igbo country as far as the Niger River in the eighteenth century.
+Still another theory advanced by Innocent B. Onyema identifies Essaka with Usaka, which is located in Abia State and seems the most likely identification.
+Vincent Carretta has argued that Vassa might have been born in South Carolina, however, and not in Igboland at all.
 Carretta bases his argument on Vassa's baptismal record from 1759 that states that he was born in Carolina.
-However, there is no reason to believe the baptismal record since it was dictated by relatives of his master, remembering that Vassa was a slave at the time and was definitely not responsible for the misinformation in the records of St. Margaret's Church in Westminster.
-Carretta also claims that a document from the records of the Arctic Expedition of 1774, which also gives a Carolina birth, is to be trusted.
-This is not clear, however, since the name in the Muster that Carretta identifies as Vassa is Weston, a confusion that the person recording details for each sailor is unlikely to have made, although the first name Gustavus is the same.
-Perhaps is the first name Gustavus that has led confusion, since that was not a typical English name at the time.
+However, there there are reasons to doubt the baptismal record since it was dictated by relatives of his master who served as his god parents, remembering that Vassa was a slave at the time and was definitely not responsible for the information in the records of St. Margaret's Church in Westminster.
+Carretta also claims that a document from the records of the Arctic Expedition of 1774 also gives a South Carolina birth, but the identity of Vassa with the registered name in this source is not to be trusted.
+The name in the Muster that Carretta identifies as Gustavus Vassa is Gustavus Weston, a confusion the person recording details for each sailor is unlikely to have made.
+The first name Gustavus is the same, which seems suggestive, since it was not a typical English name at the time.
 Nonetheless, the similarity between Weston and Vassa in pronunciation could not have been close.
 On the Arctic Expedition, moreover, Vassa was not a regular seaman but instead was the assistant to lead scientist Dr. Charles Irving, and might not have been entered in the Musters.
 He was a freeman and as such carried with him two documents to prove his free status - his emancipation paper and his baptismal record.
 He was hardly in a position to contradict what was in his legal papers, which stated a Carolina birth and identified him by name.
 Vassa most certainly would have used the documents to legitimize his status as a free person, despite any errors contained therein.

 RELATED FILES AND IMAGES